elany/Memory/README.md

 ^please^

-Still working on including more (randomized) creepy messages.
+Still working on 'auto-resolve the last pair' and including more (randomized) creepy messages.